-Never worry, guess, or wonder about your bankroll again.
+Never guess, worry, or stress about your bankroll again.

-What makes Neverbust different is that it uses advanced mathematics to understand your bankroll and your results.
+What makes Neverbust different is the cutting-edge mathematics it uses to give you answers that are accurate, precise, and specific to your bankroll and your results.

-What if you never had to wonder if you were good enough, or properly rolled for the games you play, the way you play them, against the people you play against?
+What if you never had to wonder if you were good enough, or properly rolled for the games you play, the way you play, and the people you play against?

 Replace guessing, gut feelings, and rules of thumb with precise mathematical precision.

 Being Good at Poker is Not Enough

 To be a professional, you need a bankroll big enough to survive.